An income support payment if you give constant care to someone who has a severe disability, illness, or an adult who is frail and old.

 If you want someone else to deal with us, you can authorise them to enquire, act or get payments for you.

-How much you or your partner earn affects your payment.
-We need to know what you and your partner earn so we pay you the right amount.
+We need to know what you and your partner earn each fortnight so we can pay you the right amount.

 My bank account is overdrawn

 You can get help to manage your money if your bank account is overdrawn.

 The following websites contain useful information for carers.

 - National Disability Insurance Scheme has information for families and carers of people with disability - you can get links to community groups that can support them too